Estimate Time5 min

 For illustrative purposes only.

 With no extra payments or strategy for paying the loans off, you could be looking at paying $57,249 in interest and would be making payments for about 12 years.
-Say you could put an extra $100 per month toward your debts after making your minimum payments: You'd boost your monthly payment on Loan 1 from $450 to $550.
-That extra payment would shave 2 years off your payoff time on that loan and save more than $5,750 in interest—just on that single loan.
+If you put an extra $100 per month toward your debts after making your minimum payments, you'd boost your monthly payment on Loan 1 from $450 to $550, taking 2 years off your payoff time and save you more than $5,750 in interest—on that single loan.

-With this strategy you start by listing your debts by balance size, with the smallest at the top and the largest at the bottom.
+With this strategy, start by listing your debts by balance size, with the smallest at the top and the largest at the bottom.
 For example:

 Balance Interest rate Minimum payment